paologazzola/etf-open-analytics/README.md

 # ETF Open Analytics

+ETF Open Analytics is an open-source project for scraping and analyzing historical ETF (Exchange-Traded Funds) data.

+It uses:
+- **Python** for data collection
+- **PostgreSQL** for structured data storage
+- **GitHub Actions** to schedule and automate daily updates

+This is a **proof-of-concept project**: the dataset currently includes only a subset of ETFs and partial historical data.
+However, the architecture is designed to be extensible, and it can be expanded to include more complete data and support deeper, more accurate portfolio analysis, backtesting, and machine learning applications.

 ## ETF Scraper

 The `etf_scraper` module is responsible for downloading and storing historical ETF price data.